Last Updated By Harleen Kaur on 22 Aug, 2022

-Copywriters are responsible for generating words, slogans and audio scripts that accompany advertising visuals.
+Copywriters are responsible for generating words, slogans, and audio scripts that accompany advertising visuals.
 He/she is responsible for taking a client's advertising brief and generating original copy ideas that grab the attention of the target audience.

 Public Relations Specialist

-Editors work on newspapers, magazines, and online media.
+Editor work on newspapers, magazines, and online media.
 The job of an editor is to work with writers to plan and edit content for publication.
 Editors have to ensure uniformity and continuity of the print media.

-A newspaper, magazine, news agency, radio or television reporter has a job of informing the public about news and events.
+A newspaper, magazine, news agency, radio, or television reporter has a job of informing the public about news and events.
 They work on tight deadlines in a fast-paced environment.